 [2] www.sideshowworld.com/81-SSPAlbumcover/Giraffe-Neck/Women.html

-[3] The Salouen River rises on the Tibetan plateau, crosses into China in the mountainous north-west of Yunnan province, the Burmese Shan State and serves as the border between Burma and Thailand before flowing into the Gulf of Martaban (Andaman Sea).
+[3] The Salouen River rises on the high Tibetan plateau, crosses into China in the mountainous north-west of Yunnan province, the Burmese Shan State and serves as the border between Burma and Thailand before flowing into the Gulf of Martaban (Andaman Sea).

-[4] See François Guénet's report https://www.divergence-images.com/francois-guenet/portfolios/editorial-civilisations-gci-3013-1552.html
+[4] See the report by François Guenet https://www.divergence-images.com/francois-guenet/portfolios/editorial-civilisations-gci-3013-1552.html

-[5] United Nations High Commission for Refugees.
+[5] United Nations High Commissioner for Refugees.

 A magnificent, well-illustrated, comprehensive and highly instructive document!